Texas Divorce 101: Property Division

 The house is Wife’s separate property.
 The amounts paid towards the mortgage, for the addition and all renovations are community property.
 Since the community estate paid for an asset of Wife’s separate estate, the community estate may seek a reimbursement from Wife’s separate estate for the total amount it paid to benefit the house (namely, the mortgage and improvements).
 If receipts and other evidence can prove the payments, then Wife’s separate estate shall reimburse the community estate for all funds paid to it, and that reimbursement goes to the community estate, which is then subject to a fair and equitable division between the parties.

 While this is a simplistic example, it helps to illustrate how reimbursement’s work in a Texas divorce.
-A reimbursement claim must be included in your pleadings in order to be awarded in the divorce, so it is best to seek the help of a family law attorney to ensure this is done properly.
+A reimbursement claim must be included in your pleadings in order to be awarded in the divorce, so it is best to seek the help of a divorceattorney to ensure that this is done properly, among many other required processes covered by the basics of divorce in Texas.

 Fraud on the Community

 Under Texas law, when one spouse transfers community property to or spends community funds on someone or something outside of the marriage without the other spouse’s approval or, sometimes, knowledge, with the purpose of depriving the other spouse of the use and enjoyment of the assets involved in the transaction, the transferring spouse has committed what is known as “fraud on the community.”
-A spouse must prove either “actual fraud” or “constructive fraud” to win a claim for fraud on the community in a divorce.
+As per divorce laws in Texas regarding property, a spouse must prove either “actual fraud” or “constructive fraud” to win a claim for fraud on the community in a divorce.

 “Constructive fraud” is a bit more complicated, and must include a showing that the offending spouse has breached their fiduciary duty to the alleging spouse in some way.
 A fiduciary duty is a legal obligation to act in the best interest of another person who, in the instance of a divorce, would be the other spouse.
 In the case of Schlueter v.
 Schlueter, the Texas Supreme Court ruled that there is unquestionably a fiduciary relationship owed by the spouses to each other and to the management of the community estate.
 Schlueter v.
 Schlueter, 975 S.W.2d 584 [Tex.
 1998].
 In situations of constructive fraud, the burden of proof transfers from the alleging spouse to the offending spouse, who must show that the transfers of property and/or funds were fair and justified.